elgeeko1/pimp-my-gimp/README.md

 All hardware components are optional.
 To disable a hardware component, add the appropriate flag to the end of the `docker run` command:
 - `--no-light`: disable the LED lights
-- `--no-speed`: disable the speedometer
+- `--no-odometer`: disable the odometer
 - `--no-audio`: disable audio output

 Configure your Raspberry Pi to connect to your phone's wifi hotspot for enhanced portability.